Skip to content

 text: "Build ${BUILD_ID} finished"

-Before the action DAG starts, Dagu validates with: against the manifest inputs schema when one is declared.
-JSON Schema default values are validated as schema defaults, but they are not applied to the caller's with: object before parameters are passed.
+Schema default values are validated as part of the schema, but they are not applied to the caller's with: object before parameters are passed.

-Do not set working_dir in the action DAG.
-The action workspace is already the working directory boundary for package-relative files.
+Do not set working_dir in the package workflow.
+The action workspace is already the package boundary.

-Workspace bundles are bounded by the default limits: 64 MiB compressed, 256 MiB uncompressed, and 8192 files. .git directories are not included in the bundle.
+Workspace bundles are bounded by the default limits: 64 MiB compressed, 256 MiB uncompressed, and 8192 files. .git directories are not included.

-Caller DAG tools are not inherited by the action DAG.
-If the action DAG invokes portable external CLIs, declare them in top-level tools in the action DAG file:
+Caller workflow tools are not inherited by the package workflow.
+If the action package needs a CLI, declare it in the package workflow:

 yaml